LafeLabs/openarduino/class1-blink/README.md

 comments are added with "//"

-you can tell a little story if you want.
+you can tell a little story if you want in the comments.

 ### Extra Exercise if there is extra time: Social coding!

 This will probably be in the next class.
+We will use the geometron social code server for this.

 Tell a story using Arduino code, share it with others, load someone else's story onto your Arduino and share that story.